 In terms of anti-money laundering and combating the financing of terrorism, the FATF holds that there are two main things to consider:

-whether the digital ID system assurance levels are satisfactory (assessed upon an examination of the digital ID system’s underlying technology, architecture, and governance); and
+a. whether the digital ID system assurance levels are satisfactory (assessed upon an examination of the digital ID system’s underlying technology, architecture, and governance); and

-whether the digital ID system is appropriately reliable and independent considering the potential money laundering, terrorist financing, and other illicit financing risks.
+b. whether the digital ID system is appropriately reliable and independent considering the potential money laundering, terrorist financing, and other illicit financing risks.

 Finally, the FATF recommends that governments develop a multi-stakeholder approach in order to realise the opportunities and risks relevant to digital ID and develop appropriate regulations and guidance.